“Adrenal Fatigue”/HPA Axis Dysfunction: Key Supplements to Boost Your Energy and Stress Resilience

 • B Vitamins: Particularly B5 (pantothenic acid), B6, and B12, these vitamins are crucial for energy production and supporting the body’s stress response.
 [PMC6770181]

-• Omega-3 Fatty Acids: Found in fish oil supplements, omega-3s can help reduce inflammation and support brain health, impacting mood and stress management.
+• Omega-3 Fatty Acids: Found in fish oil supplements, omega-3 fatty acids can help reduce inflammation and support brain health, thereby impacting mood and stress management.
+[PMID:12909818]

 • Phosphatidylserine: This phospholipid plays a crucial role in cell membrane integrity and may help decrease the effects of stress on the body by reducing cortisol levels.
 In a placebo-controlled study, 9 men took 800 mg/d phosphatidylserine for 10 days.
 This significantly blunted the ACTH and cortisol responses to physical exercise.
 The researchers concluded that phosphatidylserine may counteract stress-induced activation of the hypothalamic-pituitary-adrenal axis.
 [PMID: 1325348]